|

 Puppy:

 1. Keyingham Branwell.
-Exceptional moving, rich coloured blenheim, stunning outline, quality head.
+Exceptional moving, rich coloured blenheim,

 2. Charlottetown Barman.
-By the same owner's veteran so easy to see where the lovely forehand comes from, one of the outstanding fronts of the day.
-Compact, showy and well marked.
+By the same owner's veteran so easy to see

 3. Craigowl Billy Elliott